Alvaro-Olivie/TFG/README.md

 These are have not been uploaded as they are not publically available but are referenced in the code.
 The same has been done for the original Excel files

 ## License
-This project is licensed under the Apache License.
+This project is licensed under the license referenced in the LICENSE file.